Boston Emergency Medical Services

-The Boston EMS ambulance fleet consists of Braun ambulances mounted on International TerraStar, and Ford F-450 Super Duty chassis.
+The Boston EMS ambulance fleet consists of Braun ambulances mounted on Ford F-450 Super Duty chassis.

 History

 Boston EMS traces its history to the Boston City Hospital Ambulance Service, formed in 1892, and it remained a division of the City of Boston Health & Hospitals Department through 1996, at which time Boston EMS became a bureau of the newly created Boston Public Health Commission.

 After 36 years of service with Boston EMS, Chief of Department Richard Serino retired in October 2009 to accept the position of Deputy Administrator of the Federal Emergency Management Agency (FEMA) after nomination and confirmation by the US Senate.

 On January 25, 2010, Mayor Thomas Menino appointed Superintendent-in-Chief James Hooley, a 32 year veteran of Boston EMS as the new Chief of Department.
 On June 7, 2010, Superintendent Brendan Kearney was appointed Superintendent in-Chief of the department.

 On April 15, 2013, Boston EMS was the primary medical response agency to the Boston Marathon bombing.